Donders-Institute/bidscoin/docs/tutorial.rst

 - Combine the echos using the `echocombine <./bidsapps.html#multi-echo-combination>`__ tool (see ``echocombine --help`` examples), such that the individual echo images are **replaced** by the echo-combined image
 - Deface the anatomical scans of ``sub-001`` using the `deface <./bidsapps.html#defacing>`__ tool.
 This will take a while, but will obviously not work well for our phantom dataset.
 Therefore store the 'defaced' output in the ``derivatives`` folder (instead of e.g. overwriting the existing images)
 - Generate a QC report of the anatomical scans using the `slicereport <./bidsapps.html#quality-control>`__ tool and open the ``bids/derivatives/slicereport/index.html`` file in your browser.
-- Inspect the ``bids/participants.tsv`` file and decide if it is ok.
+- Inspect the ``bids/participants.tsv`` file and decide if it is OK.
 - Update the ``dataset_description.json`` and ``README`` files in your ``bids`` folder
 - As a final step, run the `bids-validator <https://bids-standard.github.io/bids-validator/>`__ on your ``bidscointutorial/bids`` folder.
 Are you completely ready now to share this dataset?